-On February 19, 2017, a presidential election (the "2017 Election") was held with eight candidates to replace former President Rafael Correa after he was elected for two consecutive periods.
-Lenin Moreno of former President Correa's Alianza PAIS party came in first with 39.36% of the vote and Guillermo Lasso of the CREO -SUMA party, came in second with 28.09% of the vote.
-A congressional election was also held on February 19, 2017 with Alianza PAIS preserving control of the legislative assembly by winning the majority of seats with 74 seats, CREO-SUMA with 28 seats and PSC with 15 seats, respectively.
-Since no candidate gained an outright victory of 50% of the vote or at least 40% of the vote with an additional ten points of advantage over the candidate in second place for the presidential election, a run-off election between President Moreno and Mr. Lasso was held on April 2, 2017.
-President Moreno was elected President with 51.16% of the vote.
-The Consejo Nacional Electoral (the "National Electoral Council" or "CNE") declared President Moreno as president elect on April 4, 2017.
+On February 19, 2017 (the "2017 Election") the presidential election was held with eight candidates.
+Lenin Moreno of President Correa's Alianza PAIS came in first with 39.36% of the vote and Guillermo Lasso of the CREO - SUMA party, came in second with 28.09% of the vote.
+Also, on February 19, a congressional election was held with Alianza PAIS preserving control of the legislative assembly by winning the majority of seats with 74 seats, CREO-SUMA with 28 seats and PSC with 15 seats, respectively.
+Since no candidate gained an outright victory of 50% of the vote or at least 40% of the vote with an additional ten points of advantage over the candidate in second place for the presidential election, a run-off election between Mr. Moreno and Mr. Lasso was held on April 2, 2017.
+Mr. Moreno was elected President with 51.15% of the vote.
+The Consejo Nacional Electoral (the "National Electoral Council" or "CNE") declared Mr. Moreno as president elect on April 4, 2017.
 Both the Organization of American States ("OAS") and the Union of South American Nations ("UNASUR") monitored the elections and recognized the transparency of the electoral process and the election results.
 On April 13, 2017, CNE approved the recount of approximately 11.2% of the total ballots cast in the run-off election due to a claim of alleged inconsistencies by CREO-SUMA and Alianza PAIS.
 On April 18, CNE broadcast a live recount of the ballots subject to the claim.
 International observers, political delegates of Alianza PAIS and representatives of social organizations monitored the recount.
-The recount ratified President Moreno as the winner of the run-off election with 51.16% of the votes.
-President Moreno assumed the post of President of Ecuador on May 24, 2017 with Jorge Glas as Vice President (the "Vice President") for a four-year term.
-After the election, President Moreno stated, in light of Ecuador's economic climate, that Ecuador's priority is to push for economic and social development through generating employment, equality and social justice, eradicating extreme poverty and reducing inequality while maintaining dollarization.
+The recount ratified Mr. Moreno as the winner of the run-off election with 51.16% of the votes.